ahtremblay/cli-2fa/README.md

 ## License

-This project is licensed under the Unlicense License.
+This project is licensed under the MIT License.